Benjamin Widom

-Benjamin Widom (born 13 October 1927) is the Goldwin Smith Professor of Chemistry at Cornell University.
-His research interests include physical chemistry and statistical mechanics.
+Benjamin Widom (October 13, 1927 – January 23, 2025) was an American physical chemist.
+He was the Goldwin Smith Professor of Chemistry at Cornell University.
+His research interests included physical chemistry and statistical mechanics.
 In 1998, Widom was awarded the Boltzmann Medal "for his illuminating studies of the statistical mechanics of fluids and fluid mixtures and their interfacial properties, especially his clear and general formulation of scaling hypotheses for the equation of state and surface tensions of fluids near critical points."

+Widom's professional papers are archived at Cornell University.

 Academic background

 Widom was born in Newark, New Jersey.
+His younger brother was mathematician Harold Widom.
 He graduated from New York City's Stuyvesant High School in 1945, and received his BA from Columbia University in 1949, followed by his PhD from Cornell in 1953.
 He became an instructor of chemistry at Cornell in 1954, was appointed assistant professor in 1955 and a full professor in 1963.
 He was chair of the chemistry department between 1978 and 1981.
 He was elected a member of the National Academy of Sciences in 1974 and a fellow of the American Academy of Arts and Sciences in 1979.